Skip to content

 Home Reading

 All children are expected to read daily at home.
 Your child’s home reading book has been matched carefully to their reading ability.
 It is essential that your child reads daily to support them in their journey to becoming a fluent and enthusiastic reader.
-Our reading scheme has been recently renewed with new material from Rising Stars Reading Plant.
-Our reading scheme provides a wealth of quality fiction and non-fiction and poetry texts for your children to share with you at home.
-In addition to this the children will choose a second book from our extensive library collection to read for pleasure.
-Reading Plus is also used across KS2 for weekly reading homework.
+Children will either bring home a book from our school reading scheme, Rising Stars Reading Planet or a text from their class library.

 Reading Spine